I had planned to post some counter-apologetics here in advance of discussing them on the podcast. Four episodes late, but I am now getting started.

 “Mom, Dad, don’t touch it, its Pure Evil!”

 The best reason for theists to propose is “I don’t know, but that doesn’t mean the reasons aren’t there.”
-This may be true, but it seems out of keeping with the idea that we are born equipped, even partially, to understand objective morality.
+This may be true, but it seems out of keeping with the idea that we are born equipped, even partially equipped, to understand and apply objective morality.
 It would seem to mean that we are ignorant of many important moral facts about the cosmos, in fact we would be ignorant as to why or how some of the worst and seemingly gratuitous suffering is not stopped by one who can stop it, and does not want us to suffer.
-We should be able to speculate somehow as to why god might not intervene if there are perfectly good reasons not to.
+We should be able to speculate somehow as to why god might not intervene, if indeed there are perfectly good and intelligible reasons not to.
 This might even result in moral paralysis.
 Should we intervene to prevent or alleviate suffering?
 How could we know if doing so prevents this mysterious greater good?

 After this analysis the argument survives quite well in its weaker form:

 1) if god exists he would be powerful enough to eliminate all evil and suffering.

 2) if god exists he would eliminate all evil and suffering unless there were moral reasons not to.
 Or, if god exists the would be no gratuitous suffering or evil.

 3) much suffering and evil appears gratuitous.
 We can not imagine any reason why god would not intervene to eliminate it.

 4) so much suffering and evil seems gratuitous because at least some of it is.
 If we are created by God with a divinely instituted moral sensibility, we should be able to come up with reasons why God would not intervene even if we can’t verify them.

 5) therefore it is unlikely that god exists.